As a participant in PSPRS, benefits that are available to you vary depending on your Membership Tier:

 ASRS Provider Contact Directory

-ASRS Certificate of Coverage and Evidence of Coverage
+For Certificate of Coverage and Evidence of Coverage contact ASRS

-- Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC), visit ASRS website here
+- Visit ASRS Benefits for Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC)

 Timeframe to Make Elections Under Option 3

-Medical enrollment form must be received no later than the 10th of the effective month of the qualifying event.
+Medical enrollment form must be received no later than the last business day of the month of the qualifying event.

 Medical enrollment form and copy of your Medicare card showing Parts A and B are required to be received by our office by no later than the last business day of the month prior to your effective month.